-What is the Watlington Parish Design Guide?
+What is the Watlington Design Guide?
 A manual of design principles and practical advice for making a successful planning application created to support the SODC Design Guide but with special consideration for the locally important setting of Watlington Parish specifically, enabling applicants and developers to consider the views of the local community.
 Innovative designs are encouraged but will need to reflect local distinctiveness and integrate well with the natural, built and historic environment.
+In line with NPPF 63 support will be given to outstanding designs which help to raise the standard of design more generally in the area.